axmanmuscle/unrolledNet/README.md

 Running on supercomputer
 now generate results using other networks

-## Zero Shot
+## Zero Shot Unrolled
-The paper uses a much smaller network (~500k parameters) and shares the network across unrolled blocks. worth trying if its squick
+The paper uses a much smaller network (~500k parameters) and shares the network across unrolled blocks. worth trying if its quick

+## Zero Shot Unet
+Need to update saving loss plots and images